 When your mind is relaxed you can make better decisions about the problems that you face because you are thinking clearly and rationally.

 A great technique that you can use whenever you are in a stressful situation is to count to ten slowly in your mind.
 This will help you to release your anger and frustration.

 3. Learn To Take Deep Breaths

-When people become stressed their breathing tends to become short and shallow, which often triggers an anxious state within our body.
-Therefore, practicing the skill of deep, diaphragmatic breathing can be very valuable preparation for when you’re put in a situation which causes worry.
+When people become stressed their breathing tends to become short and shallow.
+This often triggers an anxious state within our body.
+Therefore, practicing the skill of deep, diaphragmatic breathing can be very valuable when you’re in a situation which causes worry.

-Using slow, deep breaths which expand your stomach area rather than your chest, will slow your heart rate, calm your thoughts, and help you to feel more centered regardless of the chaos which may be flying around you.
+Using slow, deep breaths which expand your stomach area rather than your chest, will slow your heart rate and calm your thoughts.
+It will also help you to feel more centered regardless of the chaos which may be flying around you.